vrpst/progII/README.md

 # How To Run Server
 - To just run server, run `npm start`
 - To build and run, run `npm run dev`
+- To automatically rerun on change to source code, run `npm run watch`

 # Build Instructions
 - Build TypeScript with `npm run build`